A Timeline of Historical Events.

 - Explorer Gaspar de Portolá born in Catalonia, Spain.

-- July 16: Gaspar de Portolá and Father Junípero Serra establish Mission San Diego.
+- July 16: Father Junípero Serra establishes Mission San Diego.

 - August 8: Portolá expedition crosses Newhall Pass at Elsmere Canyon, camps at Chaguayabit (Castaic Junction).

 - August 10: Father Juan Crespí names Santa Clara River for St. Clare.

 - March 6: Captain Pedro Fages arrives from San Diego; camps at Agua Dulce, Castaic, Lake Elizabeth, Lebec and Tejon.